 Some of our Survival Tips for After the Baby Comes:

-1. Bake and freeze easy grab-and-go snack items like muffins or banana bread that you can keep handy and eat quickly at 2 am when you are starving from your late-night nurse-a-thon.
+- Bake and freeze easy grab-and-go snack items like muffins or banana bread that you can keep handy and eat quickly at 2 am when you are starving from your late-night nurse-a-thon.
+Also fill your fridge and pantry with one-handed snacks for those cluster feeding days: hardboil and peel eggs, cut-up veggies, hummus and crackers.